No, you don’t! We’re a state-certified driving school, so you won’t need any sort of license or permit to get started.

 Students must be 14 in order to take class as required by the state of Kansas.
 Driving school isn’t just for teens though; we welcome any student that’s at least 14.

 Great!
 You can go back to the homepage and click on the class you’d like to enroll in.
 Once you’ve submitted the registration form, it’ll take you to an appointment scheduler.

 Registration appointments are required before class, so the student can fill out the necessary state paperwork.
 Students must attend the appointment and parents must attend for students under the age of 18.
 You’ll need to bring identification and proofs of address, so check your email after you register to make sure you have the correct documentation before you come.

 There’s a $25 registration fee due at the time of registration, but that will be part of your total tuition payment, not an additional fee.
-You can pay your tuition online with a credit card using the Paypal buttons toward the bottom of the homepage or at your registration appointment with cash or check.
+You can pay your tuition online with a credit card during registration, after registration using the Paypal button in the registration email, or at your registration appointment with cash or check.
 If you need to pay with credit card, but you need the amount adjusted due to a registration fee, scholarship adjustment, or multiple tuition payments, please let us know at your registration appointment.

 If you have any questions, give us a call at 316-806-5300.

 Driver’s education includes 8 hours of classroom instruction, followed by 6 hours of driving.
 After the classroom instruction, you’ll be given the written test.
 Once you’ve passed that, you will receive a temporary permit from us that allows you to practice driving with licensed adults that are 21 or over.

 Students who are 14, or students who are 15 and 16 and have not yet had an instructional permit can go to the DMV after the written test to get their instructional permit.